samuelsmal/numerik_1_script/README.md

 and people with smaller screensizes will thank you.
 But as always exceptions are ok.

+Use `git-flow` and make small commits.
+Make sure to add yourself to the author list in alphabetical order.
+And name them usefully, if you can, otherwise go nuts.

 ### File structure

 The style-file (`numerik1.sty`) can be found in the parent directory.